 The tours program is a Joint service operation consisting of approximately 30 hand-picked, active duty personnel from the National Capital Region's military ceremonial units.
-Upon arrival, each tour guide must successfully complete a two-week training course and an additional two weeks of on-the-job training.
-Tour guides are assigned to the program for a period of one year, after which time they rotate back to their respective units.
+Upon arrival, each tour guide must successfully complete four weeks of training and are assigned to the program for a period of one year, after which time they rotate back to their respective units.